About once a week, we get a client demanding that their ex endure supervised visitation.

-You should be prepared to present the friend/family member supervisor to the Court and have them fully vetted by the Judge.
+Present the friend/family member supervisor to the judge and have them fully vetted at court.

 If your proposed supervisor has a criminal history or if there are hard feelings between the proposed supervisor and the other parent, chances are the Court will not approve them to supervise.

 In addition, you need to be sure your proposed supervisor is able to accommodate the visits.
 Judges don’t like it when a parent proposes someone to supervise and the supervisor is constantly cancelling visits.

 When can I get my supervised visits changed?

 How do I explain to the Judge that my case needs to have supervised visitation for the other parent?